 A series of network schematics have been produced to illustrate the main components of each water supply scheme.
 These schematics include the source, treatment, storage and reticulation infrastructure.
 These schematics are mainly for illustrative purposes as they are not spatially accurate.
 A series of GIS (spatially accurate) maps have also been produced to show the location and distribution extent of each scheme.
 These maps identify the difference between rural and urban connections.
-Network schematics are included in Appendix C and network maps are included in Appendix D.
+Network schematics are included in Appendix D.